suyinwb/Advent_Of_Code_2023/README.md

 Day 6: Wait For It - COMPLETED quadratic equation, no you don't need to go nuts over it, see the pattern and code for the pattern.
 Woah!
 Repeatable in Part 2!

 Day 7: Camel Cards - Part 1 stuck = must write the sort for each card in the draw.

 Day 8: Haunted Wasteland - COMPLETED
 While I understand Part 1 problem, I do not know the tools for to keep on iterating: from this, I learned to use itertools -> cycle
 For Part 2: I need to use math -> lcm. lcm is only available after python 3.9 so must upgrade python.

-Day 9: Mirage Maintenance
+Day 9: Mirage Maintenance - COMPLETED

 Day 10: Pipe Maze